Fingolfin23/SafeDrive25SS/parameterisation of a track & reference path finder/README.md

 ## 🔧 To Do

-- [ ] Add detailed annotations to the `.py` files
 - [ ] Align the Python output format with the desired specification
-- [ ] Summarize and integrate the mathematical background of the CasADi solver

 > ⚠️ Some documents still require **extensive annotation**.